janelia-cellmap/cellmap-segmentation-challenge/data/README.md

 To learn more about the data format, please refer to the [data format documentation](https://open.quiltdata.com/b/janelia-cosem-datasets/tree/) in our AWS S3 bucket [janelia-cosem-datasets](https://open.quiltdata.com/b/janelia-cosem-datasets/tree/).

 ## Visualization Tool
-The `visualize.py` module provides functions to visualize, with neuroglancer, raw (EM) and groundtruth data alongside your predictions, post-processed outputs, and results packaged for submission.
+The `visualize.py` module provides functions to visualize, with neuroglancer, raw (EM) and ground truth data alongside your predictions, post-processed outputs, and results packaged for submission.

 To visualize the data and predictions, you can use the `csc visualize` command.
 This command serves the image arrays on a local server and opens a browser window with the neuroglancer viewer.
 You can then navigate through the data and predictions and compare them side by side.